 Peter also runs one day photography workshops in Kyneton and a five week lecture series at Macedon Ranges Community Education Centre, Gisborne on photography with a separate series on an introduction to image processing.

-To see more of Peter’s work visit At on Piper and his website
+To see more of Peter’s work visit Art on Piper, The Gallery Mt Macedon, and his website